parsa-epfl/cloudsuite/benchmarks/in-memory-analytics/README.md

 ### Running the Benchmark

 The benchmark runs the ALS algorithm on Spark through the spark-submit script distributed with Spark.
-It takes two arguments -- the dataset to use for training, and the personal ratings file to give recommendations for.
+It takes two arguments: the dataset to use for training, and the personal ratings file to give recommendations for.
 Any remaining arguments are passed to spark-submit.